GeographicCone/OmenHwCtl/README.md

 There is currently no parameter validation.
 It's on you to make sure the values you specify are correct.

 The script has to run as an administrator.

+To use the Omen Key, run `Omen Key Task.cmd` (as an administrator) to add a task that will run whenever the Omen Key is pressed.
+You might want to edit the `Omen Key Task.xml` file beforehand: by default it just runs _Notepad_.

 ### Scheduled Task